 Other dive sites include: Three Trees, Beacon Point, Breakfast Bend, Chinese Wall, Coral Reef, Deep Six, Hideaway, Deep six, North Point and Stonehenge.

 Thailand liveaboard trips to the Similan Islands run from November through to May.
 The Islands are closed for the rest of the year.
 The end of February often sees an increase in currents attracting the larger marine creatures like whale sharks and manta rays.
 Visibility ranges from 25-40m during this period and water temperatures range between 26-29c.
 You may not need more than a 3mm neoprene shorty or full body wetsuit bearing in mind after a 3 or more dives a day, you may get cold.
 If you are bringing your own equipment, consider bringing a DIN adapter (if you have DIN regulators) as Thailand uses the standard yoke system.

 Getting To Similan Islands

 Please check your individual liveaboard itinerary carefully and be aware of different departure ports depending on your liveaboard chosen.
 Liveaboard cruises may depart from Chalong Pier in Phuket, Thap Lamu Pier in Khao Lak, Phang-Nga Province.
-Transfers to the port is provided from Phuket International Airport or your hotel.
-Please notice some liveaboards may even depart from one port and return into another, i.e depart from Phuket and return to Khao Lak.
+Transfers to the port are provided from Phuket International Airport or your hotel.
+Please notice some liveaboards may even depart from one port and return to another, i.e depart from Phuket and return to Khao Lak.
 Some International flights fly directly to Phuket or you can get a connecting flight from Bangkok.